ChasingGatsby/readme-gen/output/sample.md

   By using it.

   ## Contributions
-  Just contact me.
+  Contact me.

   ## Tests
-  Please don't test this lol
+  Please don't test this.

   ## License